fenago/python-networking-sysadmins/scripting/lab_guides/Lab_2.md

 Whenever errors occur in your Python program, exceptions are raised.
 We can also forcefully raise an exception using `raise` keyword.

-Now we are going to see a `try…except` block that handles an exception.
-In the `try` block, we will write a code that may generate an exception.
-In the `except` block, we will write a solution for that exception.

 The syntax for `try…except` is as follows: